gruevyhat/ik/house_rules.md

 When a character reaches zero permanent Sanity, s/he is permanently insane.

+### Recovery of Sanity
-When a character goes up a level (i.e., from hero to veteran or veteran to epic) s/he gains 1d3 permanent Sanity points.

-Feat points may spent to regain SAN:
+Temporary Sanity may be recovered at the same rate as recovered Vitality.
+Additionally, when a character goes up a level (i.e., from hero to veteran or veteran to epic) s/he gains 1d3 permanent Sanity points.
+Finally, feat points may spent to regain SAN:

+*Get it together*
-* Get it together: The character regains 1d3 Sanity points.
+The character regains 1d3 Sanity points.

 ### Additional Rules
 Intellectual characters may take a new Archetype Benefit, Resilient.

 *Resilient*
 If the character reaches 0 Sanity, s/he may immediately roll 1d6; on a 1-2, the character regains 1d3 Sanity points and does not roll on the insanity effects table.

 ## MASS COMBAT
 Adapted from [this post](http://privateerpressforums.com/showthread.php?228723-Mass-Combat-in-the-Iron-Kingdoms).